autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 As we did not specify separate validation data, AutoGluon automatically choses a random training/validation split of the data.
 Rather than just a single model, AutoGluon trains many models and ensembles them together to ensure superior predictive performance.
-By default, AutoGluon tries to fit neural networks and tree ensembles.
+By default, AutoGluon tries to fit various types of models including neural networks and tree ensembles.
 Each type of model has various hyperparameters, which the user would normally need to manually specify, but AutoGluon automatically finds values of these hyperparameters which produce the best performance on the validation data.
 This involves repeatedly training models under different hyperparameter settings and evaluating their performance, which can get computationally-intensive, so `fit()` can parallelize this process across multiple threads (and machines if distributed resources are available).
 To control runtimes, you can specify various arguments in fit(): `time_limits` which stops training new models after the specified amount of time (sec) has passed, `num_trials` which specifies how many hyperparameter configurations to try for each type of model.
 You can also make an individual training run of each model quicker by specifying appropriate arguments as demonstrated in the subsequent **In-Depth** tutorial.